RyanLiut/awesome-diverse-captioning/README.md

 # Awesome-Diverse-Captioning

 A curated list of diverse image (mainly, sometimes video) captioning.
 Note that broadly, visual diverse captioning includes diverse caption set (one to many) and distinctive caption (for one single caption) with/without explicit controllable signs.
+Dense video captioning is excluded since it has become a subarea of video captioning.
 More detailed tags will be updated later.
 Feel free to inform me if you have any comment.

 ## Paper List